tripolych/fcc-03-technical-documentation-page/README.md

 ## Description

-This is my freeCodeCamp Responsive Web Design project -- a Technical Documentation Page.
-I used MDN extensive materials on Responsive Web Design for this project.
+This is my third freeCodeCamp Responsive Web Design project -- Technical Documentation Page.
+For this project  I have used extensive MDN materials on Responsive Web Design.

-## Technologies
+## Technologies Used

-I have used Responsive Web Design technologies in the project such as semantic HTML and CSS, CSS Flexbox, and BEM.
+I have used semantic HTML, CSS Flexbox and mediaqueries to make the page responsive, and BEM.

 ## Link to the Project Page on Github Pages